 Senegalese photographer, Omar Victor Diop, explores Africa’s place in society, and his use of portraiture highlights the intricate cultural identities of his subjects across the continent.
+His photographs with flowers and patterns are quite famous now.
 First discovered at the “Rencontres de Bamako” in 2011, Diop’s work has since been exhibited at numerous fairs and museums.

 7. El Anatsui